Pavangowda-dev/Pavangowda-dev/README.md

-# 💫 About Me:
+💫 About Me
-👋 Hi there, I'm Pavan!<br>I'm a passionate AI enthusiast and developer always exploring new technologies.
-Currently, I’m diving deep into Python, Machine Learning, and AI development to build intelligent, user-friendly solutions.
-I enjoy working on innovative projects that push the boundaries of technology and problem-solving.
+👋 Hi, I’m Pavan!
+I’m a passionate AI/ML enthusiast and full-stack web developer, always exploring how technology can solve real-world problems.

+Currently diving deep into Python, Machine Learning, and AI-driven development, I also specialize in building fast, modern, and user-friendly websites using Next.js and other cutting-edge tools.

+As a freelancer, I love collaborating with small businesses and startups — helping them build their digital presence through custom-coded solutions tailored to their needs.

+🔧 Always learning.
+Always building.
+Always improving.